LaurentBerder/container_detection/datasets/README.md

 You'll only find here a few samples of the custom-labeled photos to see their format.

-You need to combine the labeled images with COCO images to decrease False Positives.
+I combined the labeled images with COCO images to decrease False Positives.

 ## Scripts

-+ from_COCO_to_custom_json
++ from_COCO_to_custom_json.py

-    Once you've downloaded and uncompressed the [COCO datasets](http://cocodataset.org/#download), run this script to translate the labels to the same format that the one used by the manual labeling tool.
+    Once you've downloaded and uncompressed the [COCO datasets](http://cocodataset.org/#download), run this script to translate the labels to the same format that the one used by the manual labeling tool, and copy the concerned image files to the same folder.
+This uses the label YAML file to only select the files containing the type of objects that you want to use for training.
++ category_reduction.py

+    Manually labeling images is very tedious, so I unhappily wasn't able to do it over thousands of images.
+This resulted in a class imbalance between the object I was really aiming to detect (containers) and the objects existing in COCO.
+So I used this script to remove some of the COCO data in order to get a better balance.
-+ category_reduction
++ downsize_all.py

+    Some of the images I wanted to use for testing were too large (resulting in a memory error during test), I set a maximum size and made sure none exceeded that size.